+- 133 The character areas are as follows:-

+- Loch Edge

+- Wood Edge

+- Pasture

+- West village

+- Meadows

+- East Village

+- Farmside

+- 134 The west village core and the school site will be subject to separate applications.

-- 140 The Masterplan thoroughly analyses the sites assets and constraints while looking at its relationship with the City of Perth and the surrounding hinterland.
-As a consequence the master plan comprehensively sets out a vision and an identity for Bertha Park that is robust. - 141 The phased strategy sets out how these core phases of land are to be released and the provisional timescales.
-However, there are other key triggers associated with the delivery of off-site infrastructure and elements of the Masterplan that need to be taken into account in greater detail.
-While some of these issues will likely be secured by legal agreement it will also be necessary to secure a phasing or delivery plan using conditional control. - 142 Some of the issues covered will be the scheme's relationship with the Cross Tay Link Road (discussed in greater detail below), the capacity of local schools including the proposed new secondary school at Bertha Park, the delivery of the Bertha village centre, the delivery of an underpass under the link road to connect the western section of Bertha Park, the delivery of business land as well as a Park and Ride, the removal of economically viable minerals, the formation of structural landscaping/green infrastructure between phases including paths as well as a subsidised public transport service at the developments outset.
+- 135 The phased strategy sets out how these core phases of land are to be released and the provisional timescales.
+However, there are other key triggers associated with the delivery of off-site infrastructure and elements of the wider site as envisioned in the Masterplan that need to be taken into account in greater detail.
+These issues are to be secured by legal agreement for the wider site however it will also be necessary to secure a phasing or delivery plan using conditional control.

+- 136 Some of the issues required to be covered in the phasing/delivery plan will be the scheme's relationship with the Cross Tay Link Road (discussed in greater detail below), the capacity of local schools including the proposed new secondary school at Bertha Park, the delivery of the Bertha village centre, the delivery of an underpass under the link road to connect the western section of Bertha Park, the delivery of business land as well as a Park and Ride, the removal of economically viable minerals, the formation of structural landscaping/green infrastructure between phases including paths as well as a subsidised public transport service at the developments outset.